Sports in Toronto: Professional teams

-The Raptors 905 is an NBA G League basketball team that primarily plays home games at the Paramount Fine Foods Centre in the neighbouring city of Mississauga, although they do play occasional home games at Scotiabank Arena in Toronto.
+The Raptors 905 is an NBA G League basketball team that primarily plays home games at the Mississauga Sports and Entertainment Centre in the neighbouring city of Mississauga, although they do play occasional home games at Scotiabank Arena in Toronto.
 The Raptors 905 was named after the 905 area code used by the metropolitan area surrounding the City of Toronto.

 The Toronto Rock is a National Lacrosse League team is based outside the city limits of Toronto, but is located within the Greater Toronto and Hamilton Area (GTHA).
 The team played their home games in Toronto from 1999 to 2021, when it relocated to TD Coliseum in Hamilton, Ontario.
 Although the team is no longer physically based Toronto, the team continues to use Toronto as a part of its moniker; claiming that the Rock represents the entire province, and the GTHA in particular.
 For the 2025 NLL season, the Toronto Rock returned to the Greater Toronto Area to play their home games at the Paramount Fine Foods Centre in Mississauga while TD Coliseum undergoes renovations.